ecaha/mikrok8s-hyperv/things/kubevirt.md

 ## Netwroking setup
 Ubuntu is using netplan to configure networking.
 Easiest way how to change direct connection to bridge is just add another file into _/etc/netplan/_ directory.
-Before that we need to know the connected DHCPv4 provided interface we will use in the bridge scenario.
+Before that we need to know the name of the interface.
+We can check which interface got an IP address from DHCP server.
+The name of the interface is required for bridge definition.
 Also the static address for our bridge interface is needed.

 ```bash
 # check the interface name